PACO-CPU/minimal-mistakes/_docs/012-download.md

 ---

 ## Download
-To clone the entire project to your system, just type:
+To clone the entire project to your system:

 ` $ git clone https://github.com/PACO-CPU/paco-env.git --recursive `

 The `--recursive` flag saves you from cloning all subdirectories of the project manually.
 This, instead, downloads the entire content to your main directory.

-Or download it from [here](https://github.com/PACO-CPU/paco-env.git)
+Or download the project from [here](https://github.com/PACO-CPU/paco-env.git)